tcode2k16/blog/content/posts/picoctf-2018-writeup/forensics.md

 Ryan Jung on our team solved this challenge.
 It is about looking at the least significant bit of each pixel value.

 flag: `picoCTF{st0r3d_iN_th3_l345t_s1gn1f1c4nT_b1t5_2705826400}`

+> Feel free to leave a comment if any of the challenges is not well explained.